 Disclaimer: We are not lawyers and Smarthistory does not offer legal advice about image use.

-- How do I quickly find images that allow for non-commercial use?
+- How to quickly find images that allow for non-commercial use

 In general, there are two levels of copyright to consider: